- Student Life

 Tuition and Registration Fees

 Fees will be assessed to the student upon registration for classes.
-The student's portion of fees must be paid by the deadline established in the Registration Guide.
+The student's portion of fees must be paid by the deadline established in online Important Dates & Deadlines.
 Students may be dropped from course(s) for nonpayment of fees; however, students are responsible for dropping classes they do not plan to take.
 All fees must be received by the dates and times noted.

 How to Pay